manhmeu1211/Rx_PhotoLoader/README.md

 ## License

-RX_Networking is available under the MIT license.
+Rx_PhotoLoader is available under the MIT license.
 See the LICENSE file for more info.